garfix/blocks-world/README.md

     yarn quasar build

-## Deployment

 ## Path

-The server is currently deployed on https://patrickvanbergen.com/blocks

 In `quasar.config.js` `publicPath` is set to `/blocks` as this is where the site is currently deployed.
 You may need to change it.
 There are also references in `public/manifest.json`.